Boston Medical Library: Current developments

 In 1999, the Rare Books and Special Collections Department of the Countway Library assumed custodial responsibility for the Warren Anatomical Museum.
 Among its holdings is the skull of Phineas Gage, whose life after a traumatic brain injury contributed significantly to medical science.

 The department was renamed the Center for the History of Medicine in 2004.
 It hosts rotating exhibits about the history of medicine from the library collections.
 The displays are located in the lobby area and are open to the public.
 As of 2019, however, exhibits are closed while the Library undergoes a renovation; the building is slated to reopen in 2021.

 According to the History of Medicine Division of the National Institutes of Health's National Library of Medicine, The Francis A. Countway Library of Medicine is the "largest academic medical library in the world, and its collections, which have been formed over nearly two centuries, sometimes through the medical holdings of other libraries, include rare and historical materials that can be numbered among the largest in the world."
 The New England Journal of Medicine noted that The Francis A. Countway Library of Medicine loaned out material from the 19th century in order to make the 2010 electronic-conversion possible, as paper copies of some issues of the Journal were found missing from their own archive.

+As of March 3, 2022, the BML ended the partnership with the Harvard Medical Library.
+BML collections were removed from the Countway Library.
+The BML announced a future partnership with University of Massachusetts Chan Medical School.